renatomaia/loski/doc/manual.md

 `service` indicates the port number or service name to be used to resolve the port number of the resulting addresses.
 When `service` is absent, the port zero is used in the results.
 The string `mode` defines the search domain.
-It can be contain any of the following characters:
+It can contain any of the following characters:

 - `4`: for IPv4 addresses.
 - `6`: for IPv6 addresses.